CleanroomMC/Website/docs/wiki/end-user-guide/preparing-your-modpack.md

 ## Performance / Memory optimization mods

 The most important optimization mods for **Minecraft 1.12.2** can be summed up to the following list:
-- **[CensoredASM](https://www.curseforge.com/minecraft/mc-mods/lolasm)** : Huge optimizations that are targeted at Minecraft 1.12.2<br/>
+- **[CensoredASM](https://www.curseforge.com/minecraft/mc-mods/lolasm)** : Huge optimizations that are targeted at Minecraft 1.12.2<br>
-- **[VintageFix](https://www.curseforge.com/minecraft/mc-mods/vintagefix)** : Load time and RAM use improvements for Minecraft 1.12.2<br/>
+- **[VintageFix](https://www.curseforge.com/minecraft/mc-mods/vintagefix)** : Load time and RAM use improvements for Minecraft 1.12.2<br>
-- **[Universal Tweaks](https://www.curseforge.com/minecraft/mc-mods/universal-tweaks)** : A community project to consolidate various bugfixes and tweaks into a single solution for Minecraft 1.12.2<br/>
+- **[Universal Tweaks](https://www.curseforge.com/minecraft/mc-mods/universal-tweaks)** : A community project to consolidate various bugfixes and tweaks into a single solution for Minecraft 1.12.2<br>
-- **[Stellar Core](https://www.curseforge.com/minecraft/mc-mods/stellarcore)** : Provides extensive bug fixes, performance improvements, and additional features across a wide range of mods<br/>
+- **[Stellar Core](https://www.curseforge.com/minecraft/mc-mods/stellarcore)** : Provides extensive bug fixes, performance improvements, and additional features across a wide range of mods<br>

 ::: info Note {id="note"}
 Universal Tweaks supersedes a lot of mods which will be mostly not mentioned here.
 This can be observed via an in-game warning or by looking at the incompatible mods list [**Here**](https://legacy.curseforge.com/minecraft/mc-mods/universal-tweaks/files/6953147).